mikael-johnsson/the-garage-sale/README.md

 **Vendors**

-When meeting with the vendors, their five items are displayed and the user is asked with item they would like to trade.
+When meeting with the vendors, their five items are displayed and the user is asked which item they would like to trade.

 **Trading**

-If the vendor find the users item to be worth equal to or more then the chosen item the, trade is successful.
+If the vendor find the users item to be worth equal to or more then the chosen item the trade is successful.
 A message is shown and the user is taken back to the game menu and can now find their new item in their inventory.

 If the vendor find the users item to be worth less than the chosen item, a message is shown and the user is taken back to the game menu.